aeolus-incubator/dev-tools/README.md

 # The Development Environment

-Running bootstrap.sh as root creates a development environment for the system user $DEV_USERNAME which contains the following directory
+bootstrap.sh creates a development environment which contains the following directory structure:
-structure:

     $WORKDIR/
       conductor/            # git checkout of https://github.com/aeolusproject/conductor
       aeolus-cli/           # git checkout of https://github.com/aeolusproject/aeolus-cli
       aeolus-image-rubygem/ # git checkout of https://github.com/aeolusproject/aeolus-image-rubygem

-While bootstrap.sh must be run as root to install needed system dependencies (e.g., libxml2 to build the nokogiri gem), the environment it creates is intended to be used by the non-privileged user, $DEV_USERNAME.
+The environment it creates is intended to be used by the non-privileged user who launched the script.

-Therefore, once the script completes, you can open up a terminal as the $DEV_USERNAME user, cd into your $WORKDIR and get to work.
+Therefore, once the script completes, you can open up a terminal cd into your $WORKDIR and get to work (assuming rbenv is set correctly).
 For instance, you could do:

     $ cd $WORKDIR/conductor/src
     $ bundle exec rake db:setup